Saint Petersburg: Parks

 Saint Petersburg is home to many parks and gardens.
 Some of the most well-known are in the southern suburbs, including Pavlovsk, one of Europe's largest English gardens.
 Sosnovka is the largest park within the city limits, occupying 240 ha.
 The Summer Garden is the oldest, dating back to the early 18th century and designed in the regular style.
 It is on the Neva's southern bank at the head of the Fontanka and is famous for its cast iron railing and marble sculptures.

 Among other notable parks are the Maritime Victory Park on Krestovsky Island and the Moscow Victory Park in the south, both commemorating the victory over Nazi Germany in the Second World War, as well as the Central Park of Culture and Leisure occupying Yelagin Island and the Tauride Garden around the Tauride Palace.
 The most common trees grown in the parks are the English oak, Norway maple, green ash, silver birch, Siberian Larch, blue spruce, crack willow, limes, and poplars.
 Important dendrological collections dating back to the 19th century are hosted by the Saint Petersburg Botanical Garden and the Park of the Forestry Academy.

-In order to commemorate 300 years anniversary of Saint Petersburg, a new park was laid out.
+To commemorate 300 years anniversary of Saint Petersburg, a new park was laid out.
 The park is in the northwestern part of the city.
 The construction started in 1995.
 It is planned to connect the park with the pedestrian bridge to the territory of Lakhta Center's recreation areas.
 In the park 300 trees of valuable sorts, 300 decorative apple trees, and 70 limes.
 300 other trees and bushes were planted.
 These trees were presented to Saint Petersburg by non-commercial and educational organizations of the city, its sister-cities, the city of Helsinki, heads of other regions of Russia, German Savings Bank and other people and organizations.